#ProtectMyPublicMedia

 There are many ways to show your support for MPR.

-2. Speak out: Share what public media means to you!
+3. Share what public media means to you

-Your voice is important!
+Speak out: Your voice is important!
 As a listener and supporter, what does Minnesota Public Radio mean to you?
-Share your brief story, and we may share your words on our website, email, and on air.
+Share your brief story, and we may share your words on our website, email, social media and on air.

 Show your support for public media by tuning in to MPR News, The Current, YourClassical MPR every day on the radio, podcast, web, apps, and social media.